 Welcome to ElectionBuddy!
-We try to make ElectionBuddy easy for you to use, and easy for you to learn, by letting you run free test elections to your heart's content.
+We aim to make ElectionBuddy easy for you to use, and easy for you to learn, by letting you run free test elections to your heart's content.

 Test elections allow you to test all ElectionBuddy features.
 You can allow up to five voters in your voter list for a test election.